-- · Questions about enrollment into a stats course - Completing the degree once already declared into Data Theory.
+- Questions about enrollment into a stats course - Completing the degree once already declared into Data Theory.

-9. What's the difference between a Mathematics of Computation, Computer Science, Computer Science and Engineering, and Computer Engineering majors?
+9. What's the difference between a Mathematics of Computation, Computer Science, Computer Science Engineering, and Computer Engineering majors?

-Mathematics of Computation is a mathematics major offered by the Mathematics Department and generally housed in the College of Letters & Sciences, whereas the CS, CS&E, and CE are housed by the Henry Samueli School of Engineering and Applied Science.
-Please see the HSSEAS website on the differences between the latter three majors.
+Mathematics of Computation is a mathematics major offer by the Mathematics Department and generally housed in the College of Letters & Sciences, whereas the CS, CS&E, CE are housed by the Henry Samueli School of Engineerin and Applied Science.
+Please see the HSSEAS website on t differences between the latter three majors.